2023 Program Grants:

 Education & Job Training –

-Communities in Schools of East Chicago, Inc. – Integrated Student Supports.
-This program will target students in grades 3-12 within School City of East Chicago schools who are experiencing chronic absenteeism, low academic achievement, disconnectedness from school and behavior issues while attending school.
-This project will increase access to quality out-of-school time through programs providing opportunities for increased academic achievement, character enrichment, social emotional development and other activities.
-For additional information, please contact Patricia Simes at 219-378-9114 or by email at p.simes@cisoflc.org.
-Or visit their website at http://www.cislakecounty.org.
+Communities In Schools of East Chicago Incorporated – Integrated Student Supports / Support students in grades 3-12 within the School City of East Chicago who are facing challenges such as chronic absenteeism, low-academic performance, disengagement from school, and behavior issues.
+This program aims to improve academic achievement, foster character development, promote social-emotional growth and provide necessities to support students’ everyday needs and contribute to their overall success.
+For additional information, please contact Patricia Simes at 219-378-9114 or by email at t.johnson@cisoflc.org.
+Or visit their website at www.cislakecounty.org.

-Mental Health America of Lake County, Inc. – Ready to Soar East Chicago.
-This is a school readiness and transition program for incoming kindergarten children, their parents and their schools, offering both school and home-based services.
-Services are free and run from September thru June each school year.
+Mental Health America of Lake County, Inc. – Ready to Soar East Chicago – School Readiness Academy.
+This program Is based out of the Carrie Gosch Early Learning center and is a school readiness and transition program for incoming kindergarten children, their parents, and their schools, offering both school and home-based services.
+Services are free and run from September through June each school year.
 For additional information, please contact Kimberly Smith at 219-671-1579 or by email at ksmith@mhanwi.org.
-Or visit their website at http://www.hanwi.org
+Or visit their website at http://www.mhanwi.org.

 The New Twin City Ministerial Alliance, Inc. – Youth Empowerment Project (YEP).
 YEP, is a summer work-based program to prepare young adults for the post-secondary education world.
 Participants will work in jobs over 10 weeks in the summer as determined by their supervisors.
-Each student will earn $8.00 per hour, half they receive in a pay check the other half will be deposited in a savings account.
-Participants are required to attend a weekly workshop that may deal with banking, balancing a checkbook, how to apply for scholarships as well as apprenticeship opportunities along with other topics that address life skills.
-For additional information, please contact Pastor Douglas Sloss at 317-724-9632 or by email at pastorsloss@aol.com.
+Each student will earn $8.00 per hour, half they receive in a paycheck the other half will be deposited in a savings account.
+Participants are required to attend a weekly workshop that may deal with proper banking practices, how to maintain proper credit scores, balancing a checkbook, how to apply for scholarships as well as apprenticeship opportunities along with other topics that address life skills.
+For additional information, please contact Reverend Willie Johnson at 219-670-4693 or by email at revwillie123@yahoo.com.

 Health & Safety –

-Catholic Charities of the Diocese of Gary, Inc. – Safe Haven: Homeless Prevention & Immigration Services.
+Catholic Charities of the Diocese of Gary, Inc. – Safe Haven: Homeless Prevention.
 This program addresses concerns of homeless prevention and family unity for the city and the residents of East Chicago.
 The objective is to keep families in their homes and unified to avoid homelessness.
 For additional information, please contact LaShawn Jones-Taylor at 219-886-3549 or by email at ljtaylor@catholic-charities.org.
 Or visit their website at http://www.catholic-charities.org.

-Bishop Noll Institute – Bishop Noll Institute Summer Enrichment Program.
-This program offers educational opportunities for children from preschool through 8th grade.
-The following camps will be offered: STEM, Athletes and Fine Arts.
-For additional information, please contact Ryan Julian at 219-932-9058 or by email at rjulian@bishopnoll.org.
-Or visit their website at http://www.bishopnoll.org.
+Bishop Noll Institute – Summer Enrichment Program 2025.
+This camp offers an educational program centered around Science, Technology, Engineering and Math.
+The camp is a three-week hands-on camp for students who range from K-8th grade and are interested in STEM activities.
+For additional information, please contact Ryan Julian at 219-932-9058 or by email at RJulian@BishopNoll.org.
+Or visit their website at http://BishopNoll.org.

 Top 20, Inc. – Top 20 II Dance and Mentoring Program.
-This program was developed with input from Indiana University, to prepare school-aged students to make constructive life choices and empower them to become productive members of society.
+This program is designed to prepare school-aged students to make constructive life choices and empower them to become productive members of society.
+It has four components: Dance, Mentoring, Community Service and Field Trips.
 For additional information, please contact Carolyn Upshaw-Royal at 517-349-1312 or by email at upshawroyal@aol.com.
 Or visit their website at http://www.top20inc.org.

 Subscribe to Our E-Newsletter